-We anticipate that our selling, general, and administrative expenses will increase in the future as we increase our headcount to support our continued research activities and development of our drug candidates and to support commercialization should ripretinib receive regulatory approval.
+We anticipate that our selling, general, and administrative expenses will increase as we continue to support the commercial launch of QINLOCK as well as our continued research activities and development of our drug and drug candidates.
 We also anticipate that we will continue to incur increased accounting, audit, legal, regulatory, compliance, and investor and public relations expenses associated with growth of the business and continued operations as a public company.